CADViewer/cadviewer-community-version/README.md

-# CADViewer JS Community Version Capabilities
+# Capabilities - CADViewer JS Community Version

     User Interface available in several languages.
     Direct Print and Print to a chosen scale.